navarrew/strain-comp/README.md

 ## Step 7 - _7_geneorder.py_ -
+The cluster_table.tab file created by 4_maketable.py serves as the primary 'database' created by this pipeline.
+Each cell holds data for a given protein (row) in a given strain (column).
+The data in these cells can be easily rearranged so that the 'gene position' appears up front in each cell.
+This makes it easy to sort genes by their position in a genome by simply selecting that column and asking Excel to sort it in ascending or descending order.

 # Adding data from other annotation tools like kofamscan (KEGG) and deepnog (COG)
 We have developed scripts to take output from kofamscan and deepnog and incorporate them into the cluster_table.tab file (which can also be parsed by formatxl.py).